Vector processor: Pure (true) vector ISA

 Thus it can be seen, very clearly, how vector ISAs reduce the number of instructions.

 Also note, that just like the predicated SIMD variant, the pointers to x and y are advanced by t0 times four because they both point to 32 bit data, but that n is decremented by straight t0.
 Compared to the fixed-size SIMD assembler there is very little apparent difference: x and y are advanced by hard-coded constant 16, n is decremented by a hard-coded 4, so initially it is hard to appreciate the significance.
 The difference comes in the realisation that the vector hardware could be capable of doing 4 simultaneous operations, or 64, or 10,000, it would be the exact same vector assembler for all of them and there would still be no SIMD cleanup code.
 Even compared to the predicate-capable SIMD, it is still more compact, clearer, more elegant and uses less resources.

 Not only is it a much more compact program (saving on L1 Cache size), but as previously mentioned, the vector version can issue far more data processing to the ALUs, again saving power because Instruction Decode and Issue can sit idle.

 Additionally, the number of elements going in to the function can start at zero.
 This sets the vector length to zero, which effectively disables all vector instructions, turning them into no-ops, at runtime.
-Thus, unlike non-predicated SIMD, even when there are no elements to process there is still no wasted cleanup code.
+Thus, unlike non-predicated SIMD, even when there are no elements to process there is still no wasted cleanup code, or preamble: not even when n=0.

+IBM 370 Vector facility

+In the IBM 3090 an additional benefit (further reduction in instruction count) was achieved.